 Bill Pay allows you to pay bills, send friends money, and transfer money between banks.

 To qualify for Bill Pay, you'll need to have a Northwest Checking account with NWCU and be enrolled in eBanking.
-Essential Checking is currently not eligible for Bill Pay.
+Essential Checking and Northwest Passage accounts are currently not eligible for Bill Pay.

 Get Set Up on Bill Pay

 - In the menu, select Transactions and then Bill Payment.